 Please use this space to describe the festival budget, including eligible fees, any anticipated income, and any substantial in-kind support.
 This is your opportunity to bring your festival budget to life, as if you were explaining it to the grant review panel.
 You may also use this Budget Narrative section to explain how you have arrived at certain itemized dollar amounts.
-(300 words maximum, 3 minute audio limit) See FAQ for additional details.
+(300 words maximum) See FAQ for additional details.